 So you may feel you are just collecting vital client information to better serve them, via a newsletter subscription, for example, you could just be negatively impacting their current experience.

 Put your user experience above all else and spam can be avoided, unintentional or otherwise.
 Call-to-actions are key for task completion and therefore user experience, but don’t overdo them.
-Keep your call to actions sweet, simple and strategically positioned and users will appreciate them.
+Keep your calls to action sweet, simple and strategically positioned and users will appreciate them.

 Search engines will not punish you for them either.
 Another key driver of spam is intrusive advertising.
 While monetizing your site is important, it shouldn’t negatively impact your clients.
 Littering your site with ads, videos that start automatically and can’t be stopped or ads that can’t be dismissed or closed is spam.

 Relevancy is key to avoiding spamminess.
-Try in so far as possible to keep ads and call-to-action related to the primary purpose of the site or user.
+Try as far as possible to keep ads and call-to-action related to the primary purpose of the site or user.
 This not only improves overall experience but significantly increases the chances of the ads being successful.

 Putting it all together